-This one’s for the fans: Everything you need to know about Toyota’s next Supra
+Sorry, Toyota fans, but the next-generation Supra isn’t ready yet

 What will its rivals be?

 One of the Supra’s main rivals will be the Nissan 370Z.
 It’s one of the older coupes on the market, so it might be out of production by the time the Supra lands, but Nissan has previously confirmed a successor is in the works.
+The company instructed its designers to take their time, however.
+It’s not a priority because, like we said, the coupe segment is declining, and Nissan wants to be absolutely certain it builds a true Z car.

-Toyota will position its upcoming coupe in the same segment as the Chevrolet Camaro and the Ford Mustang, two of the most popular sports cars on the market.
-It will also face competition from the BMW 4 Series, the Mercedes-Benz C-Class Coupe, and the Audi A5 Coupe.
+Beyond the Z, Toyota will position its upcoming coupe in the same segment as the Chevrolet Camaro and the Ford Mustang, two of the most popular sports cars on the market.
+It will also face competition from the BMW 4 Series, the Cadillac ATS Coupe, the Mercedes-Benz C-Class Coupe, and the Audi A5 Coupe.
+Of course, it’s inevitable that the Supra will face some competition from the Z4 it shares its DNA with.
+Looking further ahead, we hear Alfa Romeo will enter the segment sooner or later with a two-door variant of the sexy Giulia.

 When will I be able to buy one?

 Again, nothing is set in stone at this point.
-However, industry rumors indicate Toyota will preview the next-generation Supra by showing a close-to-production concept during this year’s edition of the Tokyo Auto Show.

-If that’s accurate, the production model could make its official debut as early as next year, and arrive in showrooms in time for the 2019 model year.
-If the rumors are false, we might have to wait until early 2019 to see the long-awaited next-gen Supra in the metal.
+Toyota told Motor Trend the car isn’t ready yet, so don’t expect to see it break cover at the Detroit Auto Show.
+An introduction in Geneva, Switzerland or New York looks increasingly likely, but Toyota could also choose to unveil it at an Apple-style stand-alone event to make sure its born-again coupe is the center of attention that day.
+Either way, we expect to see it in the first half of next year, so the first examples will likely arrive in time for the 2019 model year.

-Austrian newspaper Kleine Zeitung reports that contract manufacturer Magna-Steyr will build both the Z5 and the Supra in its Graz, Austria, facility.
+Austrian newspaper Kleine Zeitung reports that contract manufacturer Magna Steyr will build both the Z4 and the Supra in its Graz, Austria, facility, alongside the Mercedes-Benz G-Class.
 Combined production will be limited to approximately 60,000 units annually.

-Note: Update: Added new information based on the latest spy shots, rumors, and reports.